How should I pack for international travel?

 - Scarf: Planes are often a little chilly inside.
 You can use a scarf to cover yourself if the temperature doesn’t feel right.
 You can also use a scarf to protect yourself from poor air quality and foreign germs.

 - Sandals and shoes: An additional specialized pair of shoes will be useful, depending on the terrain of your destination.
 Comfortable sandals are useful in warm and sandy areas while a pair of hiking boots might be good if you are headed somewhere to explore rugged terrain a bit.

-- Laundry Items: Depending on how long your trip will last, bringing a little bag of detergent can be useful if you have to wash your clothes on the go.
+- Laundry Items: Depending on how long your trip will last, bringing a little detergent can be useful if you have to wash your clothes on the go.

 - Other items: Wide Brim hat, one heavy jacket, business clothing, etc.

 Simplify Your Style

 Learn to build a capsule wardrobe, create a unique style and curate a closet you adore.